About the Author

 I have added a little more personal information about my own religious experience in the page about my life.

 In mid 2017 I was told complications from my GBM were a big problem.
 At the time I put some thoughts about life in a possible obituary.
-I am still here but the prospects with GBM are sobering.
+I am still here a year later

 created - May 2000